Surveyors Wagon in the Rockies 1859, Albert Bierstadti, oil (original 7 by 12 inches)

 Donald Jackson, editor: The Journals of Zebulon Montgomery Pike, with Letters and Related Documents.
 2 vols., Univ.
 Oklahoma, Norman, 1966.
 All the material about Pike's expeditions: every journal, document and letter that pertains, with notes.
 Has a good selection of illustrations and maps.
 Jackson was a top US historian who lived in Colorado Springs.
 Few of this title were printed, and it is a high-priced rarity now, but essential for Pike historians.
 Unless you are Pike historian or enthusiast, you don't need Jackson or Coues (next).

 William H. Goetzmann: Exploration and Empire.
 Knopf, New York, 1966.
-See pages 36-53 for an excellent overview of the Pike expedition to Colorado and its place in western exploration and politics.
+See pages 36-53 for a short overview of the Pike expedition to Colorado and its place in western exploration and politics.

 James P. Ronda: Beyond Lewis and Clark The Army Explores the West.
 Tacoma, Washington State Historical Society, 2003.
 Ronda is a top western historian.
 Pike gets chapter 2, six pages.